 Further medical providers often maintain similar biases towards motorcyclists who seek treatment after an accident.
 This may be especially apparent when a healthcare provider reviews a police report as part of their treatment.
 The impact of these police and medical reports is often most evident during jury trials.
 In addition to the inherent biases jurors may possess, medical findings and police reports may enhance their deep-seated beliefs about motorcyclists.
 This can drastically impact how much a rider may recover for their accident and whether they may be liable for any contributory negligence.

-Unfortunately, combating insurance and juror bias is an unfair challenge that motorcycle accident victims must often face.
+Unfortunately, combating insurance and juror bias is an unfair challenge that motorcycle accident victims must often face when bringing a personal injury claim.
 Motorcycle accident victims should seek assistance from a dedicated and zealous advocate to ensure that they recover the damages they deserve.
 An experienced attorney can present the judge or jury with a compelling and legally sound case on behalf of Maryland riders.

 Have You Suffered Injuries in a Motorcycle Accident?